evildmp/vurt/articles/telling-story.rst

 Use your judgement.

-It can be a bit odd if an interviewee insists on weaving a story into *every single answer*.
-It will be exhausting for you.
+It would be a bit odd if an interviewee insisted on weaving a story into *every single answer*.
+It would be exhausting for you.

 The value of a narrative